 There are a wide variety of fees you may see as part of your closing costs, but not all loans will include all fees.
 Some of the fees you might expect to see, are:

 Knowing what to expect is a crucial part of the home buying process.
-It is important to talk to your Realtor® and your lender.
-Ask them to explain each of your closing costs and why they are necessary.
+It is important to talk to your Realtor® and your lender and ask them to explain each of your closing costs and why they are necessary.
 Keep in mind that closing costs are also negotiable.
 Ask your Realtor® about negotiating these costs with the seller when making an offer on a home.
 Sellers will sometimes agree to pay certain closing costs on behalf of the buyer.